bobbingwide/slog-bloat/README.md

 # What else do I need?

 * oik-bwtrace to produce the files in the first place
-* oik-batch ( an alternative to WP-cli ) to drive the routines
+* oik-batch ( an alternative to WP-cli ) to drive the vt-driver.php routine
-* oik-lib, oik and other libraries used by slog-bloat
+* slog
 * sb-chart-block

-# How has it been used?

-Originally developed in Herb Miller's play area to help compare performance of different hosting solutions it was extended at the end of 2015 during the "12 days of Christmas" to analyse the effect of the top 12 WordPress plugins on server execution time.

-slog-bloat contains the routines specifically used against local copies of the website in question.

-# What is the slog-bloat plugin?

-The slog-bloat plugin is intended to be the generic solution to enable performance comparison of server responses with different server configurations.